High

 Medications: In some cases, healthcare professionals may prescribe

-cholesterol levels.
+medications to lower cholesterol levels.
 These should be used in conjunction with

 lifestyle changes and under medical supervision.